-Tell your doctor about all other diabetes medications you use, especially pioglitazone or rosiglitazone (sometimes contained in combinations with glimepiride or metformin).
-Taking certain oral diabetes medications while you are using insulin may increase your risk of serious heart problems.
+Tell your doctor if you also take pioglitazone or rosiglitazone (sometimes contained in combinations with glimepiride or metformin).
+Taking certain oral diabetes medicines while you are using insulin may increase your risk of serious heart problems.

-It is not known whether Lantus will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Tell your doctor if you are pregnant or breastfeeding.

 How should I use Lantus?

 Use Lantus exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Lantus is injected under the skin, usually once per day at the same time of day.

 When treating type 1 diabetes, use your short-acting insulin before meals as directed by your doctor.